Raspberry Beret

 "Raspberry Beret" is a song written by American musician Prince and the lead single from Prince & the Revolution's 1985 album Around the World in a Day.

 Background

-The sound of the song expanded upon previous Prince arrangements, incorporating stringed instruments, Middle Eastern finger cymbals, and a harmonica on the extended version.
+The sound of the song expanded upon previous Prince arrangements, incorporating stringed instruments, Middle Eastern finger cymbals, and a harmonica in the extended version.
 The song was also more in the pop vein than before, though the 12-inch single and video of the song feature a funky intro.

-The song tells of a teenage romance and first sexual experience with a girl who wears a raspberry-colored beret.
+The lyrics concern a sexual experience with a girl who wears a raspberry-colored beret.
 The extended version was included on the compilation album Ultimate in 2006.
 While the song hit number one in Cash Box and reached number two on the Billboard Hot 100 in the US (behind "A View to a Kill" by Duran Duran), it only reached number 25 on the UK Singles Chart.

 Releases

 The US B-side, "She's Always in My Hair", is a rock and roll number, with guitar and organs and emotional lyrics screamed toward the end.
 The UK B-side was "Hello", which was included on the U.S. release of "Pop Life".